0. Introduction

 The Quality policy is communicated, understood and applied within the organization and made available to the relevant interested parties.

-Quality Policy to ensure that it is appropriate to XXX, is the basis for the development of it’s Objectives (Refer 4.1.3), and is communicated, understood, implemented, and maintained at all relevant functions and levels within the XXX.
-The policy includes a commitment to the company with requirements and continually improves the effectiveness of the quality management system in accordance with specifications API Q1 and ISO 29001:2022.
+Quality Policy to ensure that it is appropriate to XXX is the basis for the development of its Objectives (Refer 4.1.3), and is communicated, understood, implemented, and maintained at all relevant functions and levels within XXX.
+The policy includes a commitment to the company with requirements and continually improves the effectiveness of the quality management system by specifications API Q1 and ISO 29001:2022.

 Authority

 Quality policy is established by the top management and is approved by the Chairman.
-Any changes to the policy must be approved by the General Manager.
+The General Manager must approve any changes to the policy.

 Role of the policy

-The main role of the Quality policy is to communicate the company’s commitments and aspirations with regard to Quality and to define principal objectives for the Quality Management system.
+The main role of the Quality policy is to communicate the company’s commitments and aspirations about Quality and to define principal objectives for the Quality Management system.

-The policy provides a framework for establishing specific quality objectives, and provides direction for the continual improvement effort.
-The use of policy in setting quality objectives is addressed in this manual in Refer 4.1.3.
+The policy provides a framework for establishing specific quality objectives and provides direction for the continual improvement effort.
+The use of policy in setting quality objectives is addressed in this manual

 Communication